tchwork/jsqueeze/README.md

 JSqueeze shrinks / compresses / minifies / mangles Javascript code.

-It's a single PHP class licensed under Apache 2 and GPLv2 that is beeing developed, maintained and thouroughly tested since 2003 on major JavaScript frameworks (e.g. jQuery).
+It's a single PHP class that has been developed, maintained and thoroughly tested since 2003 on major JavaScript frameworks (e.g. jQuery).

 JSqueeze operates on any parse error free JavaScript code, even when semi-colons are missing.